As we will see, the most difficult challenges with the Math FB is to enter each equation with the correct syntax.

-We will see we must enter the:
+We will enter the:

-|1.||Position Equations to plot a Point that moves along the Epitrochoid Curve.
+1.Position Equations - to plot a Point that moves along the Epitrochoid Curve.

 If the position equations are not correct, the curve will not be correct.

-|2.||Velocity Equations to add a cam-follower at the centre of the point and then add a Cam to the machine frame.
+2.Velocity Equations - to add a cam-follower to the Point t(hat moves along the Epitrochoid Curve) and then add a Cam to the machine frame.

 3.Acceleration Equations to plot the Radius-of-Curvature for the Cam.

 If the acceleration equations are not correct, the plot of the cam's Radius-of-Curvature is not correct.